 The same goes for body care.
 Let’s recall Essential Oils Then and Now: From Medicine to Beauty that aromatherapy has long been beneficial to the health of your body, mind, and spirit.
 “The way to health is to have an aromatic bath and scented massage every day,” says Hippocrates.
 Jules Aron is also an advocate of wisdom.
 In Fresh and Pure, you are going to immerse your body in sensory, therapeutic baths loaded with herbs, spices, oats, salts, and essential oils.
 Or, enjoy a luxurious Cleopatra milk bath for glowing, supple skin.

 Also, there are botanical soaps, tea sachets, bath bombs and body scrubs, all of which contribute to increasing your bathing experience and rejuvenating the skin.
-Then, finish off your post-shower routine with body butters, massage oil or body lotion.
+Then, finish off your post-shower routine with body butter, massage oil or body lotion.

 Not to mention, with a bevy of plant-derived ingredients, you can even customize your own shampoo, hair conditioner, scalp treatment, foot soak, hand sanitizer, mouth rinse, toothpaste, insect repellent or shaving cream.
 To be honest, I have never thought I could make my own personal care products.
 But, it seems that nothing is impossible in Fresh and Pure.